 Forum: Congressional Candidates Positions on Climate Change | Elections

-Our top scientific institutions, the U.S. military, NASA, NOAA, leading companies in the oil industry (including Shell and British Petroleum), and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels, and many leaders in Congress are also spreading disinformation for political reasons.
+Our top scientific institutions, the U.S. military, NASA, NOAA, and nearly all credible experts say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels.
+Many leaders in Congress are also spreading disinformation and confusion about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Arkansas in the United States Congress have an important role in supporting efforts to solve the issue.
 We've researched every district and made it easy for you to lookup your representatives' positions on climate.
 Enter an address in the form below to find your House representative.

 Find Your Voter District and Congress Representatives' Positions on ClimateThere are 435 representatives in the U.S. House and 100 in the Senate.
 Enter an address to find your district's representatives and their positions on climate.